Buying technician workstations for your laboratory is a major capital expense requiring careful consideration of a variety of business issues.

 - Multi-shift operations (technicians with varying physical characteristics who use the same workstation in a 24-hour period)

-When a laboratory undergoes a major layout redesign due to expansion, to the changing nature of the work, or to departmental reorganization, workstations must support that change, not present an obstacle.
-Truly modular and flexible workstations permit a variety of layout designs such as in-line, back-to-back, L, C, or X configurations by sharing interchangeable components.
-Care also must be taken to understand what the conversion costs are when changing workstation layouts.
+When a laboratory undergoes a major layout redesign due to expansion, changing nature of the work, or departmental reorganization, workstations must support that change, not present an obstacle.
+Truly modular and flexible workstations permit a variety of layout designs such as in-line, back-to-back, and L, C, or X config¬urations by sharing interchangeable components.
+Care also must be taken to understand what the conversion costs are when changing work¬station layouts.

 Evaluate modular workstations based on the need for new components and the waste associated with discarding previously purchased components.
 In some cases, conversions may require purchasing large quantities of new components, sometimes at higher costs relative to the original purchase price.
-Being able to achieve flexibility without discarding parts in which you have already invested makes flexibility practical, not simply theoretical.
+Being able to achieve flexibility without discarding parts in which you have already invested is a major benefit.

 - Raising, lowering, or changing the tilt angle of workstation shelves